microsoft/pxt-arcade/docs/tutorials/design-the-clovers.md

 ```

-## Introduction @unplugged
+## {Introduction @unplugged}

 Here's a game where you can move your bunny around the screen to collect clovers
 and avoid the bees.

 In a couple of steps, you’ll be able to customize this game for yourself!
 You can design your own
 background scene, main character, collectible objects, and even your own enemies to avoid!

 Will your game be about a pigeon in the city, an astronaut in space,
 or a wizard in a castle?

 ![Design the Clovers game in simulator](/static/tutorials/design-the-clovers.gif)

-## Step 2 - Play the OG
+## {Step 2 - Play the OG}

 **🎮 Play the game 🎮**

 You should see the original game loaded and ready to play in the simulator window.

 Use the joystick (or arrow buttons on the keyboard) to move the bunny around
 and collect clovers to score points, but watch out for the buzzing bees!

 ---